-ambient air quality in the project areas and in the airshed likely to be affected by the project, including consideration of the following contaminants: total suspended particulates (TSP), fine particulates smaller than 2.5 microns (PM{2.5}), respirable particulates of less than 10 microns (PM10), carbon monoxide (CO), sulphur oxides (SO_x), nitrogen oxides (NO_x), volatile organic compounds (VOCs), hydrogen sulfide (H2S) and any other potentially toxic air pollutants;

-- identify and quantify existing greenhouse gas emissions8 by individual pollutant measured as kilotonnes of CO2 equivalent per year in the project study areas; - direct and indirect sources of air emissions; - current provincial/territorial/federal limits for greenhouse gas emission targets; and - information on the variation in weather conditions over the project area using historical records of relevant meteorological parameters, including the following: - ✓ precipitation (rain and snow); - ✓ air temperature (mean, maximum and minimum temperatures); - ✓ wind speed and direction; - √ freezing spray; - √ lightning; and - ✓ visibility.
+- ambient air quality in the project areas and in the airshed likely to be affected by the project, including consideration of the following contaminants: total suspended particulates (TSP), fine particulates smaller than 2.5 microns (PM2,5), respirable particulates of less than 10 microns (PM10), carbon monoxide (CO), sulphur oxides (SO2), nitrogen oxides (NO2), volatile organic compounds (VOCs), hydrogen sulfide (H2S) and any other potentially toxic air pollutants; - identify and quantify existing greenhouse gas emissions7 by individual pollutant measured as kilotonnes of CO2 equivalent per year in the project study areas; - direct and indirect sources of air emissions; - ambient noise and light levels; - current provincial/territorial/federal limits for greenhouse gas emission targets; and - information on the variation in weather conditions over the project area using historical records of relevant meteorological parameters, including the following: - ✓ precipitation (rain and snow); - ✓ air temperature (mean, maximum and minimum temperatures); - √ wind speed and direction; - √ freezing spray; - √ lightning; and - √ visibility.

-Particular attention should also be given to the analysis of extreme meteorological events that have the potential to result in an adverse effects on the project (e.g. high wind events).
+Particular attention should also be given to the analysis of extreme meteorological events that have the potential to result in adverse effects on the project (e.g. high wind events).